smtilson/pp4-playlist-manager/README.md

 <img src="./readme_files/screenshots/guest-sign-in.png" alt="Guest Sign in page" height="120px" width="100px">

 If the user already has an account, they can click the link to be redirected to the user login page.
 Upon login, they are added as a collaborator for the queue, and are redirected to the appropriate Edit page.
-They can then search for and add videos from youtube.
+They can then search for and add videos from YouTube.

 If the app already has an account stored (through the "Remember me" feature from All-Auth), the user will be added as a collaborator for the queue and automatically redirected to the Edit Queue page for the associated queue.